fernandatote/CSS/README.md

 # CSS Transitions

 ### What is it?
-An exercise to practice CSS transitions.
+A website to show examples of CSS transitions.

 ### Technical Architecture
 Developed using: